Contact

 Address

 Have questions about buying or selling in Heath?
-Talk to The Dunnican Team — we know Rockwall County's luxury lakefront market well and can guide you through the process with confidence.
+Talk to The Dunnican Team — Cindy and Cory Dunnican are Global Luxury Certified agents serving Rockwall County’s executive and estate markets, and can provide a current, property-specific analysis for your situation.

 Upscale Homes, Golf Course Communities, and Lakeside Living in Rockwall County